PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 4. Stand inside Area Zero or near Zero Gate.
 Make sure you are in the overworld and not inside a research building.
 5. Place a hard save before starting the program.

-If running without Encoutner power active, the best known Pokémon for a lead is Corviknight that is level 100, defensively trained, and holding leftovers.
+If running without Encounter power active, the best known Pokémon for a lead is Corviknight that is level 100, defensively trained, and holding leftovers.
 Miraidon and Lucario will also work if given a Smoke Ball.
 However, the lack of leftovers for self-healing makes them less suitable for auto-catching.

 On Violet, Corviknight has issues walling Iron Hands and Iron Bundle during auto-catch:
 - Impish 252hp/252def will wall Iron Hands, but takes more than leftovers can heal against Iron Bundle.